 You’ve probably heard before how the brain is “like a muscle” and just like our other muscles, we need to exercise it regularly.
 But how can we do that?
 We can’t flex our brain like we flex our muscles.
 But exercising the body’s muscles can help your brain in so many different ways.
 Read below to find out more about the benefits of exercise on the brain!

 Exercise causes your heart to pump more blood to all areas of the body, but most importantly- the brain.
-This allows the brain to get the oxygen and nutrients it needs.
+Benefits of exercise on the brain is that it allows the brain to get the oxygen and nutrients it needs.
 With more resources, the brain can function much more efficiently.
 This means that you might find yourself thinking clearer, concentrating better, and retaining more information.
 This all sounds like awesome news, but remember that the brain has limits too.
-Studies have found that high intensity workouts actually decrease the amount of oxygen heading to the brain.
+Studies have found that high-intensity workouts actually decrease the amount of oxygen heading to the brain.
 This is because more oxygen is diverted to your muscles.
 The drop of oxygen in the brain can hinder muscle coordination, which leads to muscle fatigue.

-The brain has a “use it or lose it” policy (neuroplasticity).
-This means that passive activities that don’t really challenge the brain weakens the connections we already have.
-Think about it this way: someone who knows how to read has neural pathways that doesn’t exist in the brain of someone who can’t read.
+Benefits of exercise on the brain is that it has a “use it or lose it” policy (neuroplasticity).
+This means that passive activities that don’t really challenge the brain to weaken the connections we already have.
+Think about it this way: someone who knows how to read has neural pathways that don’t exist in the brain of someone who can’t read.
 Using those pathways is what allows a person to read, but not using those pathways for a long period of time can lead to the decline in that skill.
 With that being said, the brain loves to learn new things.
 But the longer the brain is passive, the more likely it is to atrophy.
-So new exercises and activities that keeps the brain learning will also contribute to better brain function.
+So new exercises and activities that keep the brain learning will also contribute to better brain function.

 Benefits of exercise on the brain

 The hippocampus (Know your brain!), the area of the brain responsible for learning and memory, changes when we exercise.
 The surge in hormones and the protein BDNF allows new neural connections to grow in this area, causing it to grow larger.
 This means that exercise can really help to improve memory.
 Studies have shown that people who exercise have greater density in the prefrontal and medial temporal cortices, which are responsible in part for thinking and memory.
-It has also been shown in previous studies that exercise can help memory formation.
+It has also been shown that one of the benefits of exercise on the brain is that it can help memory formation.
 For example, it would be easier to remember words in a foreign language after you’ve exercised than if you didn’t exercise at all.